tucher/JsonFusion/README.md

 - **No glue code**: The main motivation behind the design is to make working with JSON similar to how it is usually done in Python, Java, Go, etc..
 - **Competitive performance**: Matches or exceeds RapidJSON + hand-written mapping in real-world parse-validate-populate workflows on realistic data (see [Benchmarks](#benchmarks)).
-On dynamic containers and complex schemas, JsonFusion is 10-27% faster; on trivial static cases with hand-optimized SAX, RapidJSON has a ~10% edge.
 What would take hundreds of lines of manual mapping/validation code collapses into a single `Parse()` call—you just define your structs (which you'd need anyway) and JsonFusion handles the rest.
-With optional yyjson backend, JsonFusion is 35-55% faster than all alternatives while maintaining zero-boilerplate approach.
+With optional yyjson backend, JsonFusion is significantly faster than RapidJSON and faster than reflect-cpp.
+- **Competitive binary footprint**: compact code size
+ competitive with or smaller than industry-standard embedded libraries, while maintaining type safety.
+ Same codebase scales from constrained MCUs to high-performance servers.
 - The implementation conforms to the JSON standard (including arbitrary field order in objects)
 - Validation of JSON shape and structure, field types compatibility and schema, all done in a single parsing pass
 - No macros, no codegen, no registration – relies on PFR-driven introspection